spicysomtam/cakesol-wp-poc/README.md

 I think its in a state I am happy to release, but there is much scope for improvement.

 To do (priority in order below):
- - Improve some of the ansible errors, which I am not happy with.
+ - Improve the ansible code.
- - Get the prometheus ec2 discovery working (quick setup did not work).
+ - Get the prometheus ec2 discovery working (quick setup did not work for me).
- - Setup the wordpress better.
+ - Complete the wordpress setup.
  - Learn more about prometheus and get it to display nodes, etc, and setup some graphs.
-Documentation is a little sparse.
+Documentation is a little sparse IMHO.
  - Look at prometheus storage, so collected data is not lost when the containers are destroyed (docker volume).
-Appreciate data is time series and it gets overwritten.
+Appreciate data is time series and it gets overwritten, but it would be nice to maintain its state.